A Welcoming Community of Faith Rooted in the Catholic Tradition.

 Until 2018 the Bishop maintained a full and active schedule which included the creation of the television program “Evangelical Catholic Life” based out of Chicago.
 It is the Bishop’s desire to resume production in 2025.

 In the fall of 2018 the Bishop began to experience a return of cardiac issues.
-Prior to and including the onslaught of COVID the Bishop’s health began a obvious period of concerning decline.
+Prior to and including the onslaught of COVID the Bishop’s health began a obvious period of concerning decline, which included several hospitalizations..

-In 2020, the Bishop amassed a team of Cardiologists, a Nephrologist, Pulmonologists and Heart Failure Specialists to stabilize his condition and to help get him back on his feet.
+By 2020, the Bishop had amassed a team of Cardiologists, a Nephrologist, Pulmonologists and Heart Failure Specialists to stabilize his condition and to help get him back on his feet.
+His enrollment in the Heart Failure Clinic at Advocate Christ Hospital helps to further treat and monitor his condition.

 Please keep him in your prayers.